poliastro/poliastro/README.md

 - NumPy, for basic numerical routines
 - Astropy, for physical units and time handling
-- numba (optional), for accelerating the code
+- numba (mandatory), for accelerating the code
 - jplephem, for the planetary ephemerides using SPICE kernels
 - matplotlib, for orbit plotting
 - plotly, for 2D and 3D interactive orbit plotting